Hamlin in their hearts, the NFL pays tribute to No. 3

 Cincinnati’s 27-16 win over the Ravens on Sunday staved off that possibility.
 The Ravens will visit Cincy next week in the wild-card round.
 But saying all is back to normal in the NFL this week, or for the upcoming playoffs, still feels like a bit of a stretch.

 The postseason is bound to be outfitted in “Love For Damar” sweatshirts and others embroidered with “Hamlin Strong,” the likes of which Chiefs quarterback Patrick Mahomes wore during Saturday’s win over the Raiders.
-Some may even wear shirts being sold by Hamlin himself, with proceeds going to first responders and the University of Cincinnati Medical Center, where he’s been since Monday.
+Some might even wear shirts being sold by Hamlin himself, with proceeds going to first responders and the University of Cincinnati Medical Center, where he’s been since he collapsed on the field and had to have his heartbeat restored by medical staff last Monday.

 It is bound to be filled with reminders that the high stakes of these games are about more than a trophy to be awarded at the end of the Super Bowl.